thunderbird/services-ui/README.md

 ### Publishing a new version

 Once a release is deemed either a major update, minor update or patch update go ahead and update the version in package.json.
+Don't forget to run `npm i` to update the package version number in the lockfile too.

-Once that's done commit it with the version number (i.e. if the new version is 0.6.1, commit just package.json with the message "0.6.1".)
+Once that's done commit it with the version number (i.e. if the new version is 0.6.1, commit just package.json and package-lock.json with the message "0.6.1".)

 After that create a tag for that commit as v$versionNumber (i.e. v0.6.1 from our previous example.) and draft and publish a new release based off that tag.
 The npm automation should kick in, and it should publish that new version soon.